Coleridge-Initiative/big-data-and-social-science/docs/05-ChapterParallel.md

 **Huy Vo and Claudio Silva**

 This chapter provides an overview of techniques that allow us to analyze large amounts of data using distributed computing (multiple computers concurrently).
 While the focus is on a widely used framework called MapReduce and popular implementations such as Apache Hadoop and Spark, the goal of the chapter is to provide a conceptual and practical framework to deal with large amounts of data that may not fit in memory or take too long to analyze on a single computer.
-It is important to note that these frameworks do not result in analysis that is better - they are useful because they allow us to process large amounts of data faster and/or without getting access to a single massive computer with lots of memory (RAM) and processing power (CPU).
+It is important to note that these frameworks do not result in analysis that is better---they are useful because they allow us to process large amounts of data faster and/or without getting access to a single massive computer with lots of memory (RAM) and processing power (CPU).

 Introduction
 ------------